katie0carlson/advanced-experimental-physics/quantized-conductance/README.md

 **Procedure Description and Brief Background:**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Two gold wires are brought into contact and then slowly separated while a voltage is applied across the junction.
-As the contact narrows to atomic dimensions, electrons can only travel through a discrete number of quantum transport channels.
+As the contact narrows &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;to atomic dimensions, electrons can only travel through a discrete number of quantum transport channels.
-Instead of changing continuously, the conductance changes in quantized steps corresponding to integer multiples of a fundamental unit of conductance.
+Instead of changing
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;continuously, the conductance changes in quantized steps corresponding to integer multiples of a fundamental unit of conductance.

 **Key Findings:**